Cirrus-Minor/witchblast/readme.txt

 Thanks
 --------
 Thanks to
-Billx (who suggested me the title "Witch Blast")
+Sideous (for the main character design and graphics) Billx (who suggested me the title "Witch Blast")
 Ruth (for the english corrections)
 Mika Attila (for his contribution concerning the Linux version)

 Changes
 -------

+Next version
+- ADD New tiles : holes
+- ADD Display of health items on the minimap
+- MOD Health items drop's rate decreases
+- FIX Sprite center and Z-order

 v0.2.5
 - ADD New mini-boss